septag/termite/README.md

 # Termite: A Lightweight multiplatform game library
 v0.3

 _termite_ is a collection of multiplatform tools and libraries that can be used to make games and realtime applications.
 Currently it can not be defined as _engine_, It's more of a framework for making simple games.
-It's rather low-level, fast, memory and cache efficient and runs of different platforms.
+It's rather low-level, fast, memory and cache efficient and runs in different platforms.

 ## Features and Components
 - A Fast Multiplatform Base library (mostly from _bx_), various memory allocators, containers, hash tables, threading, vector math, SIMD math, sockets, logger, json parsing, etc..